sickontuesdays/destiny-data-explorer/readme.md

-# Destiny 2 Data Explorer - Manifest Downloader
+# Destiny 2 Data Explorer - Web Interface

-This tool downloads and analyzes the Bungie Destiny 2 manifest database to understand how items are categorized and structured.
+A web-based tool to explore and understand Bungie's Destiny 2 API data structure.
+Perfect for understanding how items are categorized before building your main application.

+## 🚀 Features

+- **🌐 Web-Based**: No local dependencies, runs in browser
+- **📊 Interactive Exploration**: Click through different data categories
+- **🔍 Real-Time Search**: Filter items as you explore
+- **📱 Responsive Design**: Works on desktop and mobile
+- **⚡ Fast Deployment**: Deploy to Vercel in minutes
+- **🎯 Bungie Data Insights**: Understand item categorization

-## Setup
+## 🛠️ Setup

 ### 1. Install Dependencies
 ```bash